When We Expand Medicaid Eligibility

 Our state will see an increase in economic growth and job creation

-We will bring tax money home from Washington, D.C.
+We will bring our tax money home from Washington, D.C.

 Join the HealthcareCantWait Action List

 More than half a million North Carolinians can’t see a doctor when they need one because reliable health insurance is out of reach.
-North Carolina can take advantage of available federal funding to expand Medicaid, as 37 other states have done - including our neighbors in Virginia.
+North Carolina can take advantage of available federal funding to get health coverage to those who really need it, as 37 other states have done - including our neighbors in Virginia.

 Healthcare Can’t Wait

 Covering more uninsured people reduces health care costs for everyone, even for those who have their own private health insurance.
 When people can’t afford basic care, they often wind up in the ER with preventable - and very expensive - health crises.
 Hospitals have to eat the cost – and those costs are passed along to the rest of us.
 That’s why premiums for people who buy their own health insurance are now significantly lower in the 37 states that have already expanded Medicaid.

 Let’s make North Carolina join the majority of states that have expanded Medicaid to those who really need it.

 It’s our turn to bring federal dollars back to our state.
 By using available federal funds already set aside for North Carolina, we’ll bring more of our tax money home from Washington, D.C. every year – funds that have been going to other states instead.